 - Ask yourself, “Who is making the claim?”
 Is the person making the claims biased?
 Are they trying to sell a product?
 Is the information based on just one small study?

 - There’s no secret ingredient to weight loss or maintenance.
 We’ve known for a long time that eating right and exercising are what matters.

 What will it take to truly and safely achieve a healthy weight?
 Remember that you are what you eat and how much you eat.
-One of the major elements of a good health is having a healthy weight.
+One of the major elements of good health is having a healthy weight.
 That being said, the amount and quality of what we eat serve as a major factor in losing unwanted weight or maintaining a healthy weight.
-While physical activities whether exercise is another key factor that complete the triangle.
-The third pieces of the triangle is motivation to regularly implement all these factors with a positive attitude.
+While physical activities whether exercise is another key factor that completes the triangle.
+The third piece of the triangle is the motivation to regularly implement all these factors with a positive attitude.

 Although there are few great weight products, and food replacement plans in the market, but also remember that there are many people and businesses out there who see the weight loss struggle as an opportunity to make some cash.
 For them to do that, they are willing to fabricate lies about their products that appeal to our desperation without thinking of the harm these products will cause in our body, let alone the psychological aftermath.